 So, if you’re looking for a monitor for some entry-level color-critical work, this is not the one; although, you can do some basic content creation without any issues.

-The Sceptre C248W-1920RN is perfect for casual gaming, watching movies, and other everyday activities as its high contrast ratio really makes the details in shadows of the picture pop, especially in dark rooms.
+The Sceptre C248W-1920RN is perfect for casual gaming, watching movies, and other everyday activities as its high contrast ratio really makes the details in shadows of the picture stand out, especially in dark rooms.

 The Full HD screen resolution of 1920×1080 pixels results in a decent pixel density of ~93 PPI (pixels per inch) on the 23.6″ viewable screen of the Sceptre C248W-1920RN.

 Although 1080p is old news, it’s still the most widespread resolution, and it looks great on ~24″ sized monitors.
-Plus, it’s not very demanding to drive allowing you to have smooth frame rates even in some of the more demanding games.
+Plus, it’s not very demanding to drive, allowing you to have smooth frame rates even in some of the more challenging games.

-Moving on, the Sceptre C248W-1920RN display has low input lag of around ~10ms which means you won’t be able to notice or feel any delays at 75Hz.
+Moving on, the Sceptre C248W-1920RN display has a low input lag of around ~10ms, which means you won’t be able to notice or feel any delays at 75Hz.